How To Apply

 - GRE scores: GRE is required.
 Our Institution Code is 2074; Department Code is 0402.

-- Successful applicants will have a minimum TOEFL score of 100.
+Additional details about English proficiency requirements are provided on the FAQ page.
+Successful applicants will have a minimum TOEFL score of 100.
 Our Institution Code is 4256; the Department Code is 78.

 - Unofficial transcripts from each university you have attended, regardless of whether you received a degree.